JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 </tldr>

-Validates completeness and contents of `plugin.xml` descriptors as well as plugin archive structure.
+Validates completeness and contents of <path>plugin.xml</path> descriptors as well as plugin archive structure.

 See also:
 - [](plugin_configuration_file.md)